stackerdude/watch_edition/View-With-Buttons.md

-You can specify the behaviour of each button on the watch when the page is active (visible to the user) by implementing (overriding them from the basePage) the functions below.
+You can specify the behaviour of each button on the watch when the page is active (visible to the user) by implementing the functions below.
+This is essentially overriding them from the basePage.js.

 When the user clicks one of the buttons, top, bottom, left, right, or face the corresponding method will be called.